ElazarK/content-docs/playbooks/IT_Employee_Offboarding_Manual.md

-This playbook provides a manual alternative to the IT - Employee Offboarding playbook.
+Provides a manual alternative to the IT - Employee Offboarding playbook.
 The playbook guides the user in the process of manually offboarding an employee.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.